cicsdev/cics-java-liberty-jaxws/Blog.md

 1. HTTP web service request will be accepted by the Liberty HTTP listener
 1. The Java application using the JAX\-WS API will parse the web services request
-1. The Java application call to an existing CICS COBOL program using the JCICS API passing a record created using the IBM Record Generator (IRG)
+1. The Java application calls an existing CICS COBOL program using the JCICS API passing a record created using the IBM Record Generator
 1. The COBOL program will return data in a COMMAREA to the Java application
-1. The Java application will parse the returned data using an IRG helper class, and then a response returned to the caller.
+1. The Java application will parse the returned data using a helper class, and then a response returned to the caller.

 ## Prerequisites